- Easy to onboard staff with dedicated training mode

 Live chat: 24/7

-The Vend Lite plan costs $99/month, billed annually.
-It is aimed at smaller retailers and offers core POS functions for one register.
-Additional registers are $49/register/month, but the Lite plan is capped at just one location.
-Monthly turnover is capped at $20,000 USD: If your operation exceeds the limit three times in any 12-month period, you'll be bumped up to the Vend Pro plan.
+The Vend Leanplan costs $69 per month, billed annually.
+It's aimed at smaller retailers, and offers core POS functions for one register.
+Additional registers are $49 per register, per month.
+Monthly turnover is capped at $20,000; if your operation exceeds the limit three times in any 12-month period, you'll be bumped up to the Vend Standard plan.

-The Pro plan costs $129/month, billed annually, with each additional register after the first one costing another $49/register/month if billed annually.
-It offers more advanced reporting and loyalty features, and includes all add-ons and ecommerce channels, and supports multiple locations with unlimited turnover.
+The Standard plan costs $119 per month, billed annually, with each additional register after the first one costing another $49 per register, per month if billed annually.
+It offers more advanced reporting and loyalty features, includes all add-ons and ecommerce channels, and supports multiple locations with unlimited turnover.

 Finally, the Enterprise plan: Users will need to request a quote from Vend to learn the exact cost for their business.
-This plan includes a dedicated account manager and a customized onboarding package.
+This plan includes a dedicated account manager, plus a customized onboarding package.

 Vend POS Rivals